SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * Library characterization is the procedure of thoroughly analyzing and characterizing electronic components and fundamental elements like logic gates, flip-flops, and related building blocks.
 * The aim is to create accurate models that precisely represent the behavior of these components under a range of conditions and scenarios.
 * Through library characterization, vital information is obtained regarding how these components respond to diverse inputs, account for delays, manage power consumption, and exhibit various other operational characteristics.
-* Library modeling encompasses the creation of mathematical or algorithmic representations that accurately describe the behavior and characteristics of electronic components.
+* Library modelling encompasses the creation of mathematical or algorithmic representations that accurately describe the behaviour and characteristics of electronic components.
 * These models serve as the foundation for Electronic Design Automation (EDA) tools to simulate, analyze, and optimize digital circuits during the design phase.
 * By utilizing these models, designers can efficiently evaluate the performance, power consumption, timing, and other critical aspects of the circuit design, aiding in the development of optimal and functional electronic systems